katelyn-zhao/lol-dragon-analysis/README.md

   frameborder="0"
 ></iframe>

-After doing the permutation test, I found that the observed test statistic was **0.010822702881169155** and the p-value that I obtained was **0.028**.
-Since the p-value is less than the chosen significance level, we reject the null hypothesis.
-This means that the model may be more accuarate for teams who got the soul vs. teams who did not get the soul.
+After doing the permutation test, I found that the observed test statistic was **0.006046718374977278** and the p-value that I obtained was **0.152**.
+Since the p-value is greater than the chosen significance level, we fail to reject the null hypothesis.
+This means that the model predicts teams from both groups with statistically similar accuracy levels.
+Therefore, the model appears to be fair, showing no significant bias towards one group over the other based on whether or not they got the dragon soul.